jianshuod/TBA/README.md

 # One-bit Flip is All You Need: When Bit-flip Attack Meets Model Training

 This is the official implementation of our paper [One-bit Flip is All You Need: When Bit-flip Attack Meets Model Training](), accepted by ICCV 2023.
-This research project is developed based on Python 3 and Pytorch, created by [Jianshuo Dong]().
+This research project is developed based on Python 3 and Pytorch.

 ## Citation